-Richard is a Missionary Associate of Globe UK and a Board Member of the Association of Christian Counsellors and one of the founding Leaders of the UK National Mindfulness Day for Christians.
+Richard is a Missionary Associate of Globe UK, a Board Member of the Association of Christian Counsellors and one of the founding Leaders of the UK National Mindfulness Day for Christians.
 He has completed the UK Mindfulness Association Practitioner Certificate and Mindfulness Association Foundation Course.
-He has a Living Life to the Full CBT Practitioner Certificate with Five Areas and a BA (Honours) degree specialising in Marketing and Economics.
+He has a Living Life to the Full CBT Practitioner Certificate with Five Areas and a BA (Honours) degree specializing in Marketing and Economics.

 For 18 years I was a member at Gerrard Street Baptist Church in Aberdeen, Scotland, before getting married to Vivienne and moving south to Fife where I currently attend Liberty Church in Dunfermline.
 Over the years I have preached in almost all of the main church denominations and value the variety of perspectives and traditions expressed by the broader church family.

 Christian Mindfulness has featured in Christianity Magazine, Premier Christian Radio, the Church of England Newspaper, Mind & Soul website and Turning the Page (New Zealand).
 I have spoken at the UK Association of Christian Counsellors Biannual Conference and New Wine Scotland (CLAN Gathering).
 I currently travel the UK speaking at workshops on Christian Mindfulness, Christian Contemplation and Christian CBT.
 To contact me directly regarding workshops or speaking engagements please click here.

 Mindfulness – A Christian Perspective